 And here are the starting prices for models in the Galaxy S22 series:

-As you can see, prices actually stayed the same.
+As you can see, prices actually stayed the same over the past two years.
 There’s no guarantee that this will happen for a third year in a row – actually, that seems pretty unlikely – but we anticipate that prices will stay at a similar point, since this pricing model seems to have worked well for Samsung thus far.

 Leaks and Rumours

-With the expected launch date being so far away, accurate rumours about the Galaxy S23 are still somewhat thin on the ground at this point.
+With the expected launch date being so far away, accurate rumours about the Galaxy S23 are still somewhat thin on the ground at this point; however, there are still a few clues about the new device’s specs that are truly tantalising.

 One of the first nuggets of early information comes courtesy of Ross Young, CEO of Display Supply Chain Consultants (DSCC).
 He claims that the Galaxy S23 will be codenamed “Project Diamond” within the company, but it’s not yet clear if such a sparkling name will actually have any kind of bearing on the eventual product that’s released.